 Breast Cancer Network Australia (BCNA) is the peak national organisation for Australians personally affected by breast cancer.
 BCNA empowers, informs, represents and links together people whose lives have been affected by breast cancer.
 BCNA works to ensure that women diagnosed with breast cancer and their families receive the very best information, treatment, care and support possible – no matter who they are or where they live.
 The BCNA website has a range of breast cancer information and resources developed by women with breast cancer.

-BCNA produces the My Journey Kit for women diagnosed with early breast cancer and the Hope and Hurdles kit for women diagnosed with secondary breast cancer.
+BCNA produces the My Journey Kit for women diagnosed with early breast cancer and the Hope and Hurdles kit for women diagnosed with metastatic breast cancer.
 Both kits are available free of charge.
 They also offer a range of opportunities for breast cancer survivors to get involved.

 National Breast Cancer Foundation (NBCF)